winitzki/scall/tutorial/programming_dhall.md

 In this form, the curried arguments `leaf` and `branch` correspond to the two  constructors (`Leaf` and `Branch`).
 The occurrences of the type `r` correspond to the recursive usages of `Tree` in the constructors.

-The "long syntax" has no advantage in simple situations where all constructors create values of the same type.
+The "long syntax" has no advantages in simple situations where all constructors create values of the same type.
 In this example, all three constructors have the same output type `Tree a`.

 However, note that the output type parameter `a` in `Tree a` is written out explicitly in the long syntax.
-So, Haskell and Scala allow the programmer to use a _different_ type expression (instead of `a`) in that place.
+Haskell and Scala allow the programmer to use a _different_ type expression (instead of `a`) in that place.
 For example, the output type could be `Tree Int` instead of `Tree a`, or even a more complicated type with other type parameters.
 The resulting type would then be a GADT.